 A few blocks later, they passed the last gas islands and a few seedy free-standing bars just as Burnside turned into Highway 26, the road that led, eventually, to Mt.
 Hood.
 The bus gained speed and rolling hills plumed with fir copses spun lazily off on the right.
 Everything seemed quiet and still in the gray dawn.
 Steve’s mind was a blank.
 He thought he’d take another try at napping, when he noticed the first stretch of berry fields, acrawl with busy workers.
 They all seemed alert and determined, like orc slaves in fear of the whip.
 Steve’s guts clenched.

 The bus turned off and wound up between wooded hills for a mile, then made a stop.
 A few passengers stirred behind him, and Steve started to rise.
 “No,” Rei said, “the next one.”
-A group of forty-some men and boys filed off, all except the Mexicans across the aisle.
-As they went, they shuffled quietly, all business.
-“They don’t look too happy,” Steve said.
+A group of forty-some men and boys, mostly Mexican, filed off, all business.
+Only the Mexicans across the aisle remained.
+“No one looks too happy,” Steve said.